jeddeloh/rescript-apollo-client/documentationWebsite/docs/contributing.md

 ### Binding to Enums

 Prefer standard variants. `jsConverter` works great for ints, but otherwise use manual `toJs` and `fromJs` functions.
-The reasoning is that Apollo may very well be an entry point into ReasonML and we don't want to _immediately_ expose users to polymorphic variants.
+Standard variants are just nicer to consume in other places and this keeps consistency

 ### General